jagrvargen/holbertonschool-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 5. 5-print_comb2.py - Prints the numbers 0 through 99 separated by a comma and a space.

 6. 6-print_comb3.py - Prints all possible different combinations of two digits, separated by a comma and space.
 The digits must be different.
 Prints the smallest combination of two digits in ascending order.

+7. 7-islower.py - Checks if a letter is lowercase.
+Returns True if lowercase and False otherwise.